 Meet Gian Franco.
-He is 67 years old, and the proud owner of Altalanga.
-He is a true gentleman and he adores his hazel trees more than anything else in this world (don't tell his wife!).
-We had the pleasure to meet him twice this, and we feel a little bit like family.
+He is 70 years old, and the proud owner of Altalanga.
+He is a true gentleman and he adores his hazel groves more than anything else in this world (don't tell his wife!).
+We had the pleasure to meet him a number of times, and we feel a little bit like family.

 He was born in Cerretto Langhe, and he lived most of his life in this region.
 He grew up running through hazel groves, and travelled around Europe with his work as a Insurance Broker.